jpkintu/Navigating_Uganda_s_Interbank_Currents/README.md

 This indicates that longer-term lending (seven-day) was generally perceived as riskier than overnight lending. </i></p>

-**Volatility:** The graph reveals periods of significant volatility, particularly in the earlier years.
+**Volatility:** The graphs reveal periods of significant volatility, particularly in the earlier years.
 This volatility gradually decreases over time, suggesting an increasing maturity and stability in Uganda's financial markets.

 #### Implications:
 .
 Monetary Policy Evolution: The overall downward trend in rates from 2012 to 2024 reflects a generally accommodative monetary policy stance.
 This approach likely aimed to support economic growth by keeping borrowing costs low.